arthirm/site-auditor/README.md

 # SiteAudit

 SiteAudit is a simple tool which does the following,
-  * Use lighthouse to audit budgets for your site
+  * Use chrome-debugging-client to audit budgets for your site
   * Generates asset size manifests to record the size information for future reference using source-map-expplorer
   * Reports the difference between manifest files for the a page to understand the increase in asset size.